Have you found the creativity formula?

 Ideally, we should spend at least 80% of our time working from our zone of genius; that is, doing the work that lights us up so much that we’d even do it for free.

 I did some rapid calculations and could see that I was spending 8-10 hours every day doing work that drained and frustrated me (administrative and office management tasks) and only 2-3 hours doing the lucrative work that also lit me up (setting strategy, marketing, and negotiating).
+No wonder my creativity formula was off.

 Several months after that morning, I hired an Operations Manager and turned over every single task I either hated or was not naturally wired to do.
 By year’s end, I had quadrupled my income and was working an average of 4 days a week.